Who am I & How my DEI path started

 I also felt like I should not tell anyone about my indigenous family background.
 I was often bullied called as "india" - yes the tone was pejorative, seeking to offend me and it worked because since I born I was told that I had Italian roots therefore I should consider myself a white person therefore more prestigious.

-This is how race superiority theories implanted and imposed in our society during colonisation times by eugenic scientists in particular during the 19th century impacted my life and still continue to impact due to "normalisation" of behaviours and attitudes.
+This is how race superiority theories implanted and imposed in our society during colonisation times by eugenic scientists in particular during the 19th century impacted and still continue to impact our lives due to "normalisation" of behaviours and attitudes.
 In Brazil, the first convention related to strategies to start whitening the country was on 1878 - exactly 10 years before abolishing slavery...
+It is crucial to learn what is conditioned conscious and unconscious from the past if we want to eradicate prejudices from our lives.

-At the same period I was investing on my fascination with human behaviour by researching and educating myself in topics such as "Morality in Everyday Life" by Paul Bloom from Yale, "Become a change-maker entrepreneur" by HEC Paris, "Le Savoir-Relier: leading with sense" by Valerie Gauthier from HEC Paris (just to mention a few) which, together with my life story, has led me to the legacy of educate individuals for a more inclusive world therefore to become an international consultant and trainer on diversity and inclusion at the executive level and for top schools.
+I have been investing in my fascination with human behaviour by researching and educating myself in topics such as "Morality in Everyday Life" by Paul Bloom from Yale, "Become a change-maker entrepreneur" by HEC Paris, "Le Savoir-Relier: Leading with Sense" by Valerie Gauthier from HEC Paris (just to mention a few) which, together with my life story, has led me to the legacy of educating individuals for a more inclusive world therefore to become an international consultant, speaker and trainer on diversity, equity and inclusion at the executive level and for top schools.

 My core values